Mark-Cooper-Janssen-Vooles/TypeScript/readme.md

 in terminal run: "tsc <filename>.ts" to compile, or "tsc <filename>.ts -w" to watch, aka reload whenever it changes

+to watch the whole project, "tsc --init" (creates tsconfig.json file), can now run "tsc" and it will compile all files in the project.
+Or "tsc -w" and it will watch them too.

 **Core Types typescript supports**

 - number => 1, 4.3, -10 => all numbers, do differene between integers or floats